Academic Advising and Support Center (AASC)

 Andrew White Student Center 3rd Floor, E313

-Loyola's Alcohol and Drug Education and Support Services seeks to aid undergraduate and graduate students to grow spiritually, emotionally and physically.
+Loyola's Student Support and Wellness Promotion office seeks to aid undergraduate and graduate students to grow spiritually, emotionally and physically.
 Abuse of alcohol and use of other psychoactive substances can seriously impede or block such growth.
-ADESS offers programs and services, including education, counseling and treatment.
+SSWP offers programs and services, including education, counseling and treatment.

 Seton Court, Room 02B